tschoppi/starsystem-gen/README.md

     python3 server.py

-Python 3.5 changed the way arguments are handled, breaking our code.
-We're investigating why PEP448 affects us, but it is low priority, since Python 3.4 is often still available and our code works with it.

 If they are not already on your system, you need to install the 3<sup>rd</sup> party modules `cherrypy` and `jinja2`.
 An easy way to do that is with pip3: